 How long do we have?

 Estimates of when large-scale quantum computers will be available vary widely.
-Developers of quantum computers say it will happen soon, while some researchers argue that we may never have the capability to build them.
-It is difficult for lay people to follow competing claims, as the definition of what constitutes a quantum computer may vary significantly from one vendor to the next.
+Developers of quantum computers say it will happen soon (Google and IBM achived the so-called Quantum Supremacy in October 2019 – TC). although it is difficult for lay people to follow competing claims, as the definition of what constitutes a quantum computer may vary significantly from one vendor to the next.

 For cryptographic purposes, though, we do know that cracking a 2048-bit RSA key will require thousands of entangled quantum bits (qubits).
 Entangled qubits form a single, very large state capable of doing the complex calculations needed to crack RSA.
 Entangling different kinds of qubits—photons, ions, or superconductors—is done with different processes.
 So far, no process seems to be more successful than the others.